Heavy-Vehicle-Networking-At-U-Tulsa/CyTeX-Learning-Program/Lab_ideas.md

 # CAN bus
 * The following are descriptions of labs that need to be written.
-I have included a general order I believe these should be compeleted.
+I have included a general order I believe these should be compeleted. labs that have been completed are included in strikethrough.
 ### Teensy Projects
 * 1 Intro to Programming with Arduino (_Using Teensy_)
 	- ~Teensyduino Install and 3.2 vs. 3.6~